Homebrew Taps¶

 # Setting this will prevent goreleaser to actually try to commit the updated

-# formula - instead, the formula file will be stored on the dist folder only,
+# formula - instead, the formula file will be stored on the dist directory

-# leaving the responsibility of publishing it to the user.
+# only, leaving the responsibility of publishing it to the user.

 # If set to auto, the release will not be uploaded to the homebrew tap